Video codec: Video codec design

 Some amount of spatial and temporal downsampling may also be used to reduce the raw data rate before the basic encoding process.
 The most popular encoding transform is the 8x8 DCT.
-Codecs which make use of a wavelet transform are also entering the market, especially in camera workflows which involve dealing with RAW image formatting in motion sequences.
+Codecs that make use of a wavelet transform are also entering the market, especially in camera workflows that involve dealing with RAW image formatting in motion sequences.
 This process involves representing the video image as a set of macroblocks.
 For more information about this critical facet of video codec design, see B-frames.

 The output of the transform is first quantized, then entropy encoding is applied to the quantized values.
-When a DCT has been used, the coefficients are typically scanned using a zig-zag scan order, and the entropy coding typically combines a number of consecutive zero-valued quantized coefficients with the value of the next non-zero quantized coefficient into a single symbol, and also has special ways of indicating when all of the remaining quantized coefficient values are equal to zero.
+When a DCT has been used, the coefficients are typically scanned using a zig-zag scan order, and the entropy coding typically combines a number of consecutive zero-valued quantized coefficients with the value of the next non-zero quantized coefficient into a single symbol and also has special ways of indicating when all of the remaining quantized coefficient values are equal to zero.
 The entropy coding method typically uses variable-length coding tables.
-Some encoders compress the video in a multiple step process called n-pass encoding (e.g. 2-pass), which performs a slower but potentially higher quality compression.
+Some encoders compress the video in a multiple-step process called n-pass encoding (e.g. 2-pass), which performs a slower but potentially higher quality compression.

 The decoding process consists of performing, to the extent possible, an inversion of each stage of the encoding process.
 The one stage that cannot be exactly inverted is the quantization stage.
 There, a best-effort approximation of inversion is performed.
 This part of the process is often called inverse quantization or dequantization, although quantization is an inherently non-invertible process.

 Video codec designs are usually standardized or eventually become standardized—i.e., specified precisely in a published document.
 However, only the decoding process need be standardized to enable interoperability.
 The encoding process is typically not specified at all in a standard, and implementers are free to design their encoder however they want, as long as the video can be decoded in the specified manner.
 For this reason, the quality of the video produced by decoding the results of different encoders that use the same video codec standard can vary dramatically from one encoder implementation to another.